 If we fail to maintain our capital ratios above the minimum capital requirements plus the applicable buffer requirements, we will face increasingly strict automatic limitations on capital distributions and discretionary bonus payments to certain executive officers.
-Under the Basel III Capital Rules, if a banking institution's capital ratios fall within its buffer requirements, the maximum amount of capital distributions and discretionary bonus payments it can make is a function of its eligible retained income.
+In such event, the maximum amount of capital distributions and discretionary bonus payments we can make is a function of its Eligible Retained Income.

-As of December 31, 2020, each of the Company and the Banks exceeded the minimum capital requirements and the buffer requirements applicable to them, and each of the Banks was "well capitalized" under PCA requirements.
+As of June 30, 2021, each of the Company and the Banks exceeded the minimum capital requirements and the buffer requirements applicable to them, and each of the Banks was "well capitalized" under PCA requirements.